The Journey (2017 film)

-The Journey (الرحلة) is a 2017 Iraqi drama film co-edited, written, co-produced, and directed by Mohamed Jabarah Al-Daradji.
+The Journey (الرحلة) is a 2017 Iraqi drama film written and directed by Mohamed Jabarah Al-Daradji.
 It was screened in the Contemporary World Cinema section at the 2017 Toronto International Film Festival.
 Upon premiering on 1 March 2018 in Iraq, the film became the first Iraqi film in 27 years to be released in the theaters of Iraq.
 It was selected as the Iraqi entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.